rotdrop/nextcloud-app-pdf-downloader/README.md

   [zip-bombs](https://en.wikipedia.org/wiki/Zip_bomb) there is a hard-coded upper limit of the decompressed archive size
-- administrators can lower this limit in order to reduce resource usage on the server or if they feel that the builin limit of 2^30 bytes is too high.
+- administrators can lower this limit in order to reduce resource usage on the server or if they feel that the builtin limit of 2^30 bytes is too high.
 - users may decrease this limit further on a per-user basis
 - administrators may be disabled by administrators altogether